lamhq/tech-notes/pages/devops/aws/3-networking/1-vpc/2-vpc.md

 Default VPC is user friendly.
 All their subnets have a route out to the internet.
 You don't have to worry about networking components.

 Each EC2 instance in the default VPC has both a public and private IP address.

-## AWS Wavelength

-AWS Wavelength embeds AWS compute and storage services within 5G networks, providing mobile edge computing infrastructure for developing, deploying, and scaling ultra-low-latency applications.

-If the scenario is about 5G, mobile edge computing, think of AWS Wavelength.